Organize your trade show

 Endless possibilities

-Are you going to organise a trade fair that requires session rooms, for example?
-Then Media Plaza and Supernova are perfect.
+Need breakout or session rooms alongside your exhibition?
+Media Plaza and Supernova are perfect.
 With top technology and a fantastic look, you don't have to do much for this yourself.
+Get inspired, discover what Jaarbeurs has to offer.

 Central location

-Jaarbeurs is located next to Utrecht Central Station and is easy to reach by both public transport and car.
-Moreover, we have more than 3,000 parking spaces.
+Situated right next to Utrecht Central Station, Jaarbeurs is easily accessible by public transport and car.
+With over 3,000 parking spaces.

 Focus on sustainability